 If you’re like most people, flying is a hassle.
 There’s baggage fees, security check-ins, cramped seating on the plane and that annoying person in front of you who reclines his seat all the way back so that it takes up your personal space.

-But for Scott Keyes, a travel guide expert, he often bypasses these hassles by flying 10,000 or more miles, getting first class, two free checked bags, priority check-in at security and early boarding — all for free.
+, a travel guide expert, he often bypasses these hassles by flying 10,000 or more miles, getting first class, two free checked bags, priority check-in at security and early boarding — all for free.
 His flight and hotels are covered entirely by airline miles and credit card points, although he pays roughly $250 a year for the benefits that come from one airline’s “status challenge” service program.

 So how does Keyes, who wrote the ebooks “How To Find Cheap Flights: Practical Tips The Airlines Don’t Want You To Know” and “How To Fly For Free: Practical Tips The Airlines Don’t Want You To Know,” do it?